 With an early diagnosis and effective management, most people with HIV will not develop any AIDS (acquired immunodeficiency syndrome)-related illnesses and will live a near-normal lifespan.

-A person living with HIV is considered to have developed AIDS when their immune system is so weak it can no longer fight off certain opportunistic infections and diseases, such as pneumonia, meningitis and some cancers.
+Untreated HIV gradually weakens the body’s immune system over time.
+A person living with HIV is considered to have developed AIDS when their immune system is weakened to the extent that it can no longer fight off certain opportunistic infections and diseases, such as pneumonia, meningitis and some cancers.

-One of the most common opportunistic infections among people living with HIV/AIDS is tuberculosis (TB).
+The most common opportunistic infection among people living with HIV is tuberculosis (TB).

-According to the World Health Organisation, approximately 37.9 million people were living with HIV/AIDS, the majority of them in sub-Saharan Africa, at the end of 2018.
+According to the World Health Organisation, there were an estimated 39 million people living with HIV at the end of 2022.